fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 There are a few other considerations to make when implementing FIFO procedures.
 Things you can do to make the process easier include:

-Make older items most accessible: When implementing FIFO procedures, it is important that the older items are the most accessible in the warehouse.
-Make considerations in the put-away process to store product to make material handling easy.
+• Make Older Items Most Accessible: When implementing FIFO procedures, it is important that the older items remain the most accessible.
+Make considerations in the put-away process to ensure this.

-You need a strategy on how to best handle the inventory in your warehouse.
 There are a number of different options available to you, including FIFO, FEFO and LIFO.
-Leveraging the best strategy for your warehouse can help you streamline operations.
+Leveraging the best strategy for your warehouse can help you reduce costs through efficiency.

-Let R+L Global Logistics Help With FIFO Warehousing
+Let Fulfillment and Distribution Help With FIFO Warehousing

-R+L Global Logistics can also take the next step in the supply chain by shipping the freight for you to retailers.
+Fulfillment and Distribution can also handle the next step in the supply chain by shipping the freight for you to retailers.
 With a 99.5% on-time rate and real-time visibility on shipments, we can give you the confidence that your products will be moved quickly.

-Call 866-989-3082 or contact us online today to find out how R+L Global Logistics can offer your business solutions it both needs and wants.
+Call 866-989-3082 or contact us online today to find out how our knowledge, experience, and resources can offer your business the solutions it needs.

 Leave a Reply